damianjwilliams/tkespsol/README.md

 # tkespsol
-ESP32/ESP8266 control of solenoids using a tkinter GUI
+ESP32/ESP8266 control of solenoids using a tkinter GUI.

 Code for switching solenoids wirelessly using an ESP32 or ESP8266 microcontroller controlled using a Python tkinter GUI.
 A soft AP configuration is used so a router is not needed.